-Proton VPN offers a browser extension for Firefox and Chrome, currently in beta.
+Proton VPN offers a browser extension for Firefox and Chrome.
 This stand-alone extension provides a quick and convenient way to protect your privacy while browsing the internet and is available to everyone with a:

 The biggest difference between using our VPN app and our browser extension is that our VPN apps protect all internet traffic entering and leaving your device, but our browser extension protects exclusively traffic inside your browser.